varachit/Star-Wars-API/README.md

 To generate authentication token, please visit the endpoint within the general category.

 PS.
-Since this is private repository, I decided to displayed all the credentials information on this file.
+Since this is private repository, I decided to displayed all the credentials information here.

 ## Endpoints
 ### General